stevethomp/arcadian-kidney/README.md

 # Simple RPN Calculator
-This is a simple technical qualifier test.
-A qualified candidate should find this ridiculously easy.
+This is a basic technical qualifier test.
 Candidates should fork the repo and implement the specifications below on the assigned platform.
 The candidate's repo will be used for evaluation.

 # Reverse Polish Notation